Azure/azure-quickstart-templates/quickstarts/microsoft.machinelearningservices/machine-learning-job-create-automl-classification-job/README.md

 ---
-description: This template creates an Azure Machine Learning AutoML classification job to find out the best model for predicting if a client will subscribe to a fixed term deposit with a financial institution
+description: This template creates an Azure Machine Learning AutoML classification job to find out the best model for predicting if a client will subscribe to a fixed term deposit with a financial institution.
 page_type: sample
 products:
 - azure